rst/positronic_net/README.md

     onOptionsItemSelected( R.id.undelete ) { doUndelete }

-added by a `PositronicHandler` trait and friends, which come premixed into `PositronicActivity`, `PositronicButton`, and so forth.
+These come from a `PositronicHandler` trait and friends, which come premixed into `PositronicActivity`, `PositronicButton`, and so forth.
 (These extend the corresponding Android platform classes, so if you don't have a Positronic shorthand for something, or just don't like it, the standard API is fully available.)

 ##Fluid notation for dealing with Sqlite